Venture out into the Tuscan countryside to hunt and learn to cook one of the most sought after ingredients in Italian cu[..]

-Trying to list everything Tuscany is famous for is like asking how much pizza, pasta or gelato you’re going to eat when you’re there, the answer is, a lot more than you probably thought.
+Trying to list everything Tuscany is famous for is like asking how much pizza, pasta or gelato you’re going to eat when you visit.
+The answer is, a lot more than you originally would have thought.

 If you want to save money, visit Tuscany in August.
-Italy’s vacation time is in August, so a lot of people are going to places for a holiday.
-This is considered off-season in Italy, so everything is cheaper.
-The good thing is that you won’t have to worry about the crowd.
-The problem is that due to the low number of visitors, some places close early and there might be fewer activities.
-Some areas might not even open at all.
+Italy’s vacation time is in August, so a lot of the locals are elsewhere on holiday, meaning August is considered off-season in Italy.
+The positives are that you won’t have to worry about the crowds, but due to the low number of visitors, you might find some shops, restaurants or attractions closing early.